xargon666/auguste-LAP01A02/README.md

 - Learned about badges for README.md.
 - Learned how to extract favicon from sites.
+- Learned about vim

 ### Challenges

+- Selecting elements on in a new window (never resolved)

 ## Technology Used
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)